bagustris/detect-segment-cough/README.md

 Input: audio files (.wav) to be predicted to have (multiple) cough sound
 Outpout: Cough or non-cough (detect), new wav files containing segmented cough

+# Supported Python Version
+I tested that this model works on Python version >= 3.7.0.
+Less than version above (e.g., python3.6), the output probability will be "0".

 # Installation: